Funktion und Aufgaben:

 - Executive Editor for Hydrology and Earth System Sciences (HESS)

-- Chair of the AGU Technical Committee on Catchment Hydrology
+- past Chair of the AGU Technical Committee on Catchment Hydrology

 - Member of the steering committee of the German Hydrological Society (DHG)